TheFox/docs/routeros/spanning_multiple_vlans_over_a_bridge_interface.md

 add action=accept chain=input protocol=icmp src-address=192.168.12.0/24 dst-address=192.168.12.1 in-interface=vlan_guest comment="Allow ICMP from Guest VLAN"
 ```

 Allow all Desktop devices to connect to the router.
 Those rules are necessary not to loose the access to the router itself.
+Since we will drop everything else at the bottom of the input chain the following rules are important.

 ```
 /ip firewall filter